-Intersegmental General Transfer Curriculum (IGETC) - Option B 2016-2017
+Intersegmental General Education 2017-18 Transfer Curriculum (IGETC) Option B

 The Intersegmental General Education Transfer Curriculum (IGETC) is a pattern of courses that allows community college transfer students to fulfill lower-division general education requirements either at the UC or the CSU system.
 The IGETC pattern is most useful for students who want to keep their options open before making a final decision about transferring to a particular UC or CSU campus.
-Completion of IGETC does not guarantee admission, nor is generally required for admission.
+Completion of IGETC does not guarantee admission, nor is it generally required for admission.
 IGETC is not appropriate for some majors.
 Students should request certification from Admission and Records prior to transfer.
 Please see a counselor for additional information and guidance.